We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 In an age where virtually every human need can be met through a digital interaction or transaction, it isn’t surprising that online mental health services are gaining popularity.
-And it makes sense — making mental health a priority means that you should be able to access qualified mental health care providers easily and quickly, no matter where you are.
+And it makes sense — making mental health a priority means that you should be able to access qualified mental healthcare professionals easily and quickly, no matter where you are.

 If you want to know how they compare, we’ve got you covered.
-In this article, we’ll take a closer look at what each has to offer, what they cost, and what they both do best.
+In this article, we’ll take a closer look at:

 Once you sign up, you can schedule sessions to see a licensed therapist via a phone call, video conferencing, chat room, or email.
 All sessions are private and confidential.

-We researched and wrote this review of two well-known online therapy platforms by reviewing each platform’s own website, independent review platforms by both patients and therapists, and peer-reviewed research studies that looked at online therapy platforms and methods around the world.
+We researched and wrote this review of two well-known online therapy platforms by reviewing each platform’s:

 One of the benefits of online therapy is the lower cost compared with in-person therapy.
 With that in mind, here’s a cost comparison between BetterHelp and Talkspace.

-- begins at $65 per week for unlimited text, video, or audio messaging, and one weekly live session
+- begins at $60 per week for unlimited text, video, or audio messaging and one weekly live session

 - financial aid is available and is dependent on your income and financial burden